Diamantine Picard functors of rigid spaces: Cohomology of products of rigid with perfectoid spaces

-This shows that the right vertical map can be identified with $H^1(X,\Q_p)$ tensored with the evaluation map $s:\O(Y)\to \Map_{\cts}(Y(K),K)$.
-This is injective since $Y$ is a reduced rigid space, thus the right vertical map is injective.
+This shows that the right vertical map can be identified with $H^1(X,\O)\otimes_K-$ applied to the evaluation map $\O(Y)\to \Map(Y(K),K)$.
+This is injective since $Y$ is a reduced affinoid classical rigid space: Indeed, if $f\in \O(Y)$ satisfies $f(x)=0$ for all $x\in Y(K)$, then since $K$ is algebraically closed, its supremum norm is $0$, which implies $f=0$ when $Y$ is reduced \cite[\S6.2 Proposition 4.(iii)]{BGR}.
+Thus the right vertical map is injective.
+But the bottom map is $=0$ by the case of $Y=\Spa(K)$.
+Hence the top map vanishes, as we wanted to see.